-Entrepreneurs and business owners spend a majority of their time talking to people: explaining ideas, directing others, helping, listening, speaking, networking, and taking advice.
+Entrepreneurs and business owners spend most of their time talking to people: explaining ideas, directing others, helping, listening, speaking, networking, and taking advice.
 However, even though everyone talks, not everyone is a good communicator.
 Plato famously said: “Wise men speak because they have something to say; Fools because they have to say something.”

 When you look around at successful entrepreneurs and successful people generally, you typically discover that the best leaders are also terrific communicators.
-In fact, strong communication is a key to the success of both individuals and teams.
+In fact, strong communication is key to the success of both individuals and teams.
 (If you want to read more about building great teams and the importance of communication, I recommend you read: The New Science of Building Great Teams in the Harvard Business Review).

 Brian Tracy, a successful author, speaker, and CEO of Brian Tracy International, says, “Your ability to communicate with others will account for fully 85% of your success in your business and in your life.”
-Tracy built his platform of helping other business owners succeed based on the idea that effective communicators are more successful because they are able to be more persuasive, take advice, build relationships, manage and lead better, and just overall be more effective in the role they have in their companies.
+Tracy built his platform of helping other business owners succeed based on the idea that effective communicators are more successful because they can be more persuasive, take advice, build relationships, manage and lead better, and just overall be more effective in the role they have in their companies.

 People would rather do business with a person they like and trust rather than someone they don’t, even if the likeable person is offering a lower quality product or service at a higher price.

 Why are some people great communicators, and others are ineffective?